-List repository contents, including files, models, and directories tracked by DVC (data artifacts) and by Git.
+List repository contents, including files, models, and directories tracked by DVC (as outputs) and by Git.

 usage: dvc list [-h] [-q | -v] [-R] [--dvc-only] [--json] [--rev [<commit>]] [--config <path>] [--remote <name>] [--remote-config [<name>=<value> ...]] [--size] url [path] positional arguments: url Location of DVC or Git repository to list from path Path to a file or directory in the repository